• Skip to main content

 Even if you or a loved one has stopped using cocaine, it can appear in your system long after your last use, affecting aspects of your life such as work or health if testing is required.

 The good news is that cocaine addiction does not have to last forever.
-In fact, once it’s entirely out of your system, you can work on restoring your overall physical and mental health with an addiction professional and lead a long-term life of sobriety.
+In fact, once it’s entirely out of your system, you can work on restoring your overall physical and mental health with an addiction professional and lead a life of long-term sobriety.

 If you or someone you know is struggling with cocaine use and addiction, we can help.